-Since the beginning of the metal roofing boom about ten years ago I’ve noticed something every South Florida homeowner considering a metal roof should think about.
+Since the beginning of the metal roof boom every South Florida homeowner considering metal should think about this.
 Metal roof cleaning as it pertains to their choices when selecting a finish is important.
-In a few years they may be very glad they did.

 We did not do many metal roofs when RMI started in 2006 but it has snowballed to the point we do several per year.
 Through the years I’ve noticed something I did not anticipate.
 Some of these metal roofs were getting dirty – fast.
 Not all of them – just the painted ones.
 The mill-grade roofs were staying relatively clean.
 All this led me to an obvious conclusion.
 These roofs weren’t just dirty.
 They were stained by the same bacteria which eventually turns everything black down here – Gloeocapsa magma.